simonambridge/RTFAP2/README.md

 Queries to look up all transactions for given cc_no.
 (Transactions table is primarily writes-oriented and for searches)
 ```
-SELECT * FROM rtfap.transactions WHERE cc_no='1234123412341234' limit 5
+SELECT * FROM rtfap.transactions WHERE cc_no='1234123412341234' and year=2016 and month=3 and day=9;
 ```
-Queries to roll-up transactions for each merchant by day (dailytxns_bymerchant table itself will be populated using scheduled Spark Jobs)
+Queries to roll-up tables, for example transactions for each merchant by day (dailytxns_bymerchant table hasen't been populated yet - it will be populated using scheduled Spark batch analytics jobs)
 ```
-SELECT * FROM rtfap.dailytxns_bymerchant where merchant='Nordstrom' and day=20160317
+SELECT * FROM rtfap.dailytxns_bymerchant where merchant='Nordstrom' and day=20160317;
 ```

 ##Searching Data in DSE